 A great way to keep members in the loop and up to date on all new virtual events and digital content is to produce a regular members-only newsletter.
 Whether it be fortnightly or monthly, make full use of the opportunity to remind members of the benefits that their museum membership affords them like shop discounts, discounted tickets and exclusive content.
-New research conducted by digital product studio Freestyle at the end of 2020 found that a one third of their survey respondents placed “communication and information” in their top reasons for joining a membership organisation.
+Research conducted by digital product studio Freestyle found that a one third of their survey respondents placed “communication and information” in their top reasons for joining a membership organisation.
 Making members feel valued and heard through frequent communication is crucial for retention, and also offers you ample opportunity to let them know about upcoming appeal campaigns and crowdfunding initiatives.

 If your museum is participating in any online campaigns such as Giving Tuesday and/or International Museums Day, a member’s newsletter is a great place to highlight your goals, aspirations and how those who are most loyal to your museum can continue to support.
 For more information on how to plug into existing campaigns to help with digital fundraising, read our MuseumNext article on the topic!

-Many museums found a silver lining during the coronavirus pandemic and now have the skills and experience to create engaging digital content.
-Our parting advice today is to harness that power and energy and funnel it into a valuable source of income – membership schemes!
+Many museums have discovered the silver lining of the coronavirus pandemic: the ability to create engaging digital content.
+Harness this energy and funnel it into a valuable source of income – Museum Membership Schemes!

 About the author – Devon Turner